KeithSware/mobileNews/README.md

 Simple website to promote products (small business)

-Gives people screen shots and a write up on features provided by the products
+Gives people product screen shots and a write up on features provided by the products.

+Provides some 'how to do it walkthoughs' to explain key features.